sobhanAhmadian/netbalance-analysis/README.md

 # Netbalance:

-a Systematic Evaluation Framework For Fair Assessment of Bipartite Graph Link Prediction.
+A Systematic Evaluation Framework For Fair Assessment of Association Prediction Models

 ## ⚙️ Installation
 1. Clone the Repository and Enter the Project Directory: